QAQ0701/GasPriceAnalysis/README.md

 1. **`scrape_gasprice.py`**: Collects raw gas price data for specified geographic locations using the GasBuddy API and saves it to an Excel file.
 2. **`clean_data.py`**: Reads the raw data, performs cleaning operations such as timestamp conversion, deduplication, and tagging, and outputs a cleaned dataset.
-3. **`visualization.py`**: Loads the cleaned data and generates two visual outputs—a time-series plot of average gas prices by time of day and an interactive geographic heatmap of station prices.
+3. **`visualization.py`**: Loads the cleaned data and generates two visual outputs—a time-series plot of average gas prices by time of day, an interactive geographic heatmap of station prices, and a scatter plot of all the data points.
 These outputs are saved as image files and an HTML file for map interaction.

 ---